trywilco/quest-hooks-refactoring/README.md

 Bullet points:
 -	Refactoring a simple class component into a functional component with React Hooks
--	Refactoring a complex class component into a functional component with React Hooks
+-	Refactoring a complex class component into a functional component with React Hooks, Props